MyLifeUa/rest-api/README.md

 docker-compose run django python manage.py test
 ```

-Or, if you are getting an error starting when starting the server, the commando might not execute that way.
+Or, if you are getting an error when starting the server, the commando might not execute that way.
 Try:
 ```bash
 docker-compose up -d
 docker-compose exec <SERVICE> <COMMAND>